cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You can simply `require` or `import` them as you're accustomed to.
 We preprocess your spec files with `babel` and `browserify`.

-Cypress doesn't have direct access to Node or your file system.
+Cypress does not have direct access to Node or your file system.
 We recommend utilizing one of the following to execute code outside of the browser:

 - {% url `cy.task()` task %} to run code in Node via the {% url "`pluginsFile`" configuration#Folders-Files %}
 - {% url `cy.exec()` exec %} to execute a shell command